zapabob/ROCm/README.md

 If you have an [Install Issue ](https://rocm.github.io/install_issues.html) please read this FAQ .

-#### To install ROCm with Developer Preview of OpenCL

-##### Start by following the instruction of installing ROCm with Debian repository:

-No additional steps are required.
-The rocm-opencl package is now installed with rocm-dkms as a dependency.
-This includes the development package, rocm-opencl-dev.

 ###### Upon restart, To test your OpenCL instance